A Complete Guide to Email Marketing for Retailers

 Keep in mind that you simply want your email recipients’ attention.
 So, do it right, and don’t be too pushy.

-After you receive an order, do you just send a “thank you” and not interact further?
+Do you just send a “thank you” and not interact further after receiving an order?
 That is certainly not the way to go!

-Your customers need the reassurance that you understand what they want and they are getting the desired service from you.
-Emails for confirmation can be about orders, account creation or subscription, shipping arrangements, receipt, booking, appointment, etc.
+Your customers need the reassurance that you understand what they want and that they are getting the desired service from you.
+Emails for confirmation can be about orders, account creation or subscription, shipping arrangements, receipts, booking, appointments, etc.

 Likewise, after order placement, you can email the buyers about shipping costs, delivery duration, weight, or amount.
 This helps you get remembered by your audience as a responsible e-commerce organization that genuinely cares about its customers.